Solomon44/Nexter/readME.md

 4. Use of CSS Color variables
 5. Color-gradients
 6. CSS Grids
-7. Background Images, Background Videos and more....
+7. Background Images, Background Videos and more.....

 ---